-For Andrew, it was assumed on the film that he, since he is an American invention, must be of American descent.
+For Andrew, it was assumed on the film that since he is an American invention, therefore Andrew must be of American descent.
 The problem here however is that it is difficult to associate him to any social group.
-He only has a pre-programmed memory chip, electronic eye, and a voice that evolved to something that sounded mechanical to a more fluid, human-like voice.
+Andrew only has a pre-programmed memory chip, electronic eye, and a voice that evolved to something that sounded mechanical to a more fluid, human-like voice.
 There is no sense of belongingness, no shared trait, only an acquired culture.
 And going back to my original premise, culture is what makes man a social being.
 It is something that defines him and makes him different from an animal, and in this case, a machine.

 The most obvious dilemma in the case of a machine is gender.
 Humans are born male or female.
 Andrew, because he is an android was neither.
 Somehow it is quite unfathomable and I guess a very strong argument that robots could never be humans.
-Not just because they cannot procrastinate but because man and animals are designed to be male and female and it is through this gender distinction that a person begins to conform with his/her society through social expectations and gender roles.
+Not just because they cannot biologically procreate, but also because man and animals are designed to be male and female and it is through this gender distinction that a person begins to conform with his/her society through social expectations and gender roles.
 What justification did Andrew used to choose to be a man?
 Is it because of the influence of his previous owner, ‘sir’?
-If he later decides that he wanted to be women, it could freely do so because gender would be something that it could choose.
-Humans are born with a pre-assigned gender and despite physical operations or sexual preference, the physical make-up of the body could never be changed—you either have a male or a female body, it is not a matter of choice.
+If he later decides that he wanted to be a woman, it could freely do so because gender would be something that it could choose.
+Humans are born with a pre-assigned gender and despite physical operations or sexual preference, the physical make-up of the body could never be changed—you either have a male or a female reproductive system, it is not a matter of choice.

 Bicentennial Man movie trailer